Deer Lake Regional Airport: History

 Deer Lake Airport dates back to 1953.
-Construction began in 1953 and by the autumn of 1955 a 4,000 ft gravel strip was in operation.
-In 1959 the strip was extended to 5,000 ft and paved in 1963.
+Construction began in 1953; by the autumn of 1955, a 4,000 ft gravel strip was in operation.
+In 1959, the strip was extended to 5,000 ft and paved in 1963.
 Eastern Provincial Airways began jet service using Boeing 737-200 aircraft in July 1969.
 Construction of a new terminal started in 1990 and was completed the following year.
 Deer Lake Regional Airport's 8,005 ft runway is capable of handling daily service of Beechcraft 1900, Bombardier Dash 8, Bombardier CRJ200, Airbus A319, Airbus A321, and Boeing 737 Next Generation aircraft.

 In 2020, as a result of the COVID-19 pandemic, the airport suffered notable cuts to its airline routes.

 Facilities

 The terminal is equipped with a restaurant, gift shop and other amenities.
 A large long-term parking lot is located on-site.

 The airport is equipped with seven aircraft gates which are able to stand aircraft from the Beech 1900 to the Airbus widebody aircraft.
 Throughout the year the airport is equipped with deicing facilities.
+The airport also is considered as an airport of entry by the CBSA and therefore offers customs and border patrol services during select months throughout the year.
+CBSA officers can only handle flights with up to 120 passengers or up to 250 if they are offloaded in stages.